allaboutapps/go-starter/README.md

 Run `CMD+SHIFT+P` `Go: Install/Update Tools` **after** attaching to the container with VSCode to auto-install all golang related vscode extensions.

-### Set project module name
+### Set project module name for your new project

-To replace all occurances of `allaboutapps.dev/aw/go-stater` (our internal module name of this project) with yours, do the following:
+To replace all occurances of `allaboutapps.dev/aw/go-stater` (our internal module name of this project) with your desired projects' module name, do the following:

 ```bash
 development@94242c61cf2b:/app$ # inside your container...